DanielEmeka2003/Nc/Nc programming language/specification.md

 # Nc Programming Language Official Specification

-This document defines the formal specifications of the nc programming language, the specification that would be used to write the compiler and interpreter of the nc programming language.
-As inferred from the previous statement, nc programming language is built to work for both compilation and an odd form of interpretation which would be discussed at length in this document.
-Unlike most formal specifications, this document is written in a beginner friendly way to facilitate faster understanding of the document for persons that have met the criteria of possessing rudimentary knowledge in programming concepts, NTPL and compiler development.
+This document defines the formal specification of the nc programming language which would be used to write the compiler of the nc programming language, form tutorials of the nc programming language and used as a source of reference to any questions, debates, academic talks or texts about the nc programming language.
+Nc programming language supports both **Just In Time** (***JIT***) and **Ahead Of Time** (***AOT***) compilation, **Just in Time** compilation would be used to implement its compile time features and by extension its not so formal interpreter, all would be discussed at length in this document.
+Unlike most formal specifications, this document is written in a beginner friendly way to facilitate faster understanding of the document for persons that have met the criteria of possessing rudimentary knowledge in programming concepts, nc text processing language and compiler development.

-It is encouraged to read this specification document using a dedicated markdown editor or viewer like **Typora** (_what I use to write this specification document with the only downside being the code section has no setting to turn off code wrapping_) other than to read this specification document on github, because it honestly looks ugly on github.
-I also currently use bat as the language of choice for the NTPL code sections because NTPL does not yet have syntax highlighting.
+It is encouraged to read this specification document using a dedicated markdown editor or viewer like **Typora** (_what I use to write this specification document with the only two downsides been the code section having no setting to turn off code wrapping and the lack of a font setting for the code section_) other than to read this specification document on Github, because it honestly looks ugly on Github.
+I also currently use `bat` and `bash` as the language of choice for the nc text processing language code sections because nc text processing language does not yet have syntax highlighting.

 An example of the Typora interface: